Bruno Branciforte

-Branciforte attended the Italian Naval Academy in Livorno from 1965 to 1969 when he graduated with the rank of navy guard.
-From 1976 to 1978 he commanded the Aquila Corvette.
-In 1979 he was named to the Second Intelligence unit of the chief of staff of the Navy, before being appointed director of the Intelligence Center of the Navy and then director of the research center in 1985.
+Branciforte attended the Italian Naval Academy in Livorno from 1965 to 1969, when he graduated with the rank of navy guard.
+From 1976 to 1978, he commanded the Aquila Corvette.
+In 1979, he was named to the Second Intelligence unit of the chief of staff of the Navy, before being appointed director of the Intelligence Centre of the Navy and then director of the research centre in 1985.

-In 1985, he was named Captain of frigate, and quickly became first commandant of the cruiser Vittorio Veneto, before being named commandant of the Alisea frigate.
-In 1987 he was again assigned to the chief of staff of the Navy, before being nominated in Washington D.C., where he worked from 1989 to 1992.
+In 1985, he was named Captain of frigate, and quickly became the first commandant of the cruiser Vittorio Veneto, before being named commandant of the Alisea frigate.
+In 1987, he was again assigned to the chief of staff of the Navy, before being nominated in Washington, D.C., where he worked from 1989 to 1992.